pauljainta/pauljainta/README.md

 - 👋 Hi, I’m @pauljainta
-- 👀 I’m interested in Software Engineering,Machine Learning,Database Designing
+- 👀 I’m interested in Security and Safety of Cyber-Physical Systems
-- 🌱 I’m currently learning Web Developing technologies like ReactJS ,NodeJS etc.
 - 📫 How to reach me ...
--Email:jaintapaul1998@gmail.com,1605022@ugrad.cse.buet.ac.bd
+-Email:jaintapaul1998@gmail.com,u1471999@utah.edu